droyo/blog/content/9P/index.md

 		return p.err
 	}

-Here are the helper methods `copyMsg` and `parseMsg`, which read a single message from a stream and validate a single message, respectively. `parseMsg` will be a much more robust function in the future.
+Here are the helper methods `copyMsg` and `parseMsg`, which read a single message from a stream and validate a single message, respectively. `parseMsg` will be much more robust function in the future.
 Currently it just checks that the message has space for a type and a tag.

 	// copyMsg does *not* copy the first four bytes
 	// into dst